ivanpezzoni90/react-elements/README.md

-# Interface Elements
+# React Interface Components

-Simple (and incomplete) list of interface elements with customizable properties
+Simple (and incomplete) list of React interface components with customizable properties.

 ## Available Scripts

 In the project directory, you can run: